datudar/data-prep-pipeline/README.md

 #### Binary features

 - These are features that have two categories labeled either 1 or 0
-- We want to keep the features as they are
+- We keep these features as they are

 #### Categorical features

 - **Numerical categories**: These are features that have **at least three** numerical categories and have no order.
 - **Textual categories**: These are features that have **at least three** textual categories
 - We want to transform them into dummy variables of ones and zeros
-- Also, due to multi-collinearty concerns, we would also like to drop one of the dummy variables so that we are left with n-1 dummies
+- Due to multi-collinearity concerns, we also drop one of the dummy variables so that we are left with n-1 dummies

 #### Numerical features